 No way around it.
 The current fee for filing Form 1023 is $600, paid upfront online at Pay.gov.
 If you think you can dodge the fee by filing Form 1023EZ Form 1023-EZ, make absolutely sure you qualify for that shortcut.
 Most honest or serious nonprofits don't.

-And once you pay, there's no refund, so double check everything before you file.
+And once you pay, there's no refund.
+Double-check everything before you file.

 Final Word: Don't Rush It.
-Get It Right.
 There's no prize for being the first nonprofit to file Form 1023.
 What matters is getting it right the first time.

 If you rush and your application is sloppy, expect delays, denials, and wasted resources.
 The IRS isn't forgiving when it comes to mistakes or missing info.
 If you checked off every item on this list, congratulations, you're probably ready to file.
 If not, pause and fix what's missing.
 Your nonprofit's future depends on it.

 Need a second pair of eyes before you file?
-That's where I come in.
+Book a review.
 You get one shot at this.
 Don't waste it.